 Digitalizing courts, a trend here to stay?

-Despite facing the mistrust of the establishment, digitalising courts and online dispute resolution have almost become a buzzword, nowadays.
-Initiatives such as Remote Courts by Susskind’s (the undiscussed guru of online dispute resolution) are a proof of the rising concerns of the current system’s inability to deal with the present.
+Despite facing the mistrust of the establishment, digitalizing courts and online dispute resolution have almost become a buzzword, nowadays.
+Initiatives such as Remote Courts by Susskind’s (the undiscussed guru of online dispute resolution) are proof of the rising concerns of the current system’s inability to deal with the present.
 Remote Courts help the global community of justice workers – judges, lawyers, court officials, litigants, court technologists – to share their experiences of ‘remote’ alternatives to traditional court hearings.
-The UK government has recently moved towards the definition of an SME dispute resolution platform to deal with late payments in the UK, a problem worth (add data).
+The UK government has recently moved towards the definition of an SME dispute resolution platform to deal with late payments in the UK.
 Things are moving, but are these trends here to stay?

 Mark’s recipe to impact the judiciary system is clear: let’s focus on looking at the 95% of people who do not have adequate access to justice, and not the 5% who do.

 Increasing access to justice is Jur’s mantra.
 For Mark, user experience is absolutely critical.
-“The more complicated you make access to justice, the less people will use it.”
+“The more complicated you make access to justice, the fewer people will use it.”

 It is a well-known story.
 Whenever you have an innovation, a quarrel between traditionalists vs futurists arises.
 “Traditionalists want the user interface of a legal tech service to deal with listing all the issues details all at once.
 Upload all the evidence, certify relevant complaints, etc. Futurists reply: why?
 Because it is the only way to consider it a valid claim, traditionalists reply.
 But with this, many people will then have to turn to a confusing number of pages and navigate around them.
 Hence, justice becomes less accessible.
 The legal community forgets how people believe the system is inaccessible.
 The correct user experience would be the one that lets you tell your story the best way you want.
 Why are you here today?
 What is the problem you are facing?
 Give us as little or as many details as you want.”